St. Paul Eclampsia Death Lawyers

 - Observe changes in blood pressure or urine protein that may indicate a need for bed rest or, if the delivery due date is not far off, an early induced delivery or cesarean section

 - Administer appropriate treatments during delivery, such as oxygen

-Contact us at 651-JUSTICE (651-587-8423) to schedule a consultation after a St. Paul or Minneapolis eclampsia death.
+Contact us at 651-364-6807 to schedule a free consultation after a St. Paul or Minneapolis eclampsia death.
 Attorneys at our firm can explain how to bring an injury or wrongful death claim.